 Paper creatives are super easy to craft and save money with.
 Most people already have all of the materials.
 You can use old greeting cards to create new projects, magazines, pressed flowers, etc.

 Homemade cards can save you a lot of money.
 Order some blank cards and envelopes over the internet and then decorate them with whatever you have to hand.
 Look inside your craft box for glitter, ribbons, photographs, and stamps.
 Don’t forget to include a heart-warming message!

 Buying luxury scented candles from the store is never cheap.
 Brands have become very good at charging customers extra for what many now view as a premium product.

-The good news, though, is that you can now easily make your own candles with tools and materials you have at home.
+The good news, though, is that you can now easily make your own candles with the tools and materials you have at home.
 Want to craft and save money by making candles?
-Use the left over wax and create new candles.
+Use the leftover wax and create new candles.
 Soak a shaved and flattened piece of wood in olive oil, and create your candle around it.

 The first thing you’ll need is a container to hold the candle.
 Jelly jars, for instance, make great candle containers.
 Next, buy some soy wax.
 This type of wax is one of the cheapest and safest and is designed for filling containers.
 Then all you need is some way to gently warm the wax and a pre-tabbed wick.
 Whether you add colors or fragrances to your candle is entirely up to you.

 If you're a photographer, or even slightly good with a camera.
 You can take photographs of nature, people, stills, etc. Get the images printed or even upload them for people to use on stock websites.

 If you have the camera, batteries, lenses, and other equipment, you have already paid for the biggest expenses already.
 While the start-up costs a lot at the beginning, the upkeep doesn't have to cost nearly as much.